discord-tickets/bot/README.md

 - Highly customisable
 - Ticket "panel" / "widget" (react to embed to create ticket)
 - Simple commands
-- Supports multiple databases: SQLite (easy, default), MySQL (recommend) storage, MariaDB, PostgresSQL and Microsoft SQL Server
+- Supports multiple databases: SQLite (easy, default), MySQL (recommend) storage, MariaDB, PostgreSQL and Microsoft SQL Server
 - Most (all of the best) features of the premium bots, for free
 - Self-hosted with your bot application, your logo and guild name
 - Optional express.js server for web archives: [DiscordTickets-Portal](https://github.com/eartharoid/DiscordTickets-Portal/)